Vol 84, No 1 (2025): Folia Morphologica

 Connect on Social Media

-The relationship between optic disc-foveal distance with choroidal and retinal nerve fiber thickness
+Relationship between optic disc-foveal distance and choroidal and retinal nerve fibre thickness

 Hacı Keleş1, Kürşad Ramazan Zor2, Erkut Küçük2, Gamze Yıldırım Biçer2, Fatih Çiçek1, Faruk Gazi Ceranoğlu1